dieggo111/KITPlot/readme.md

                              *[7.590296,7.590296,1.277161,1.277161]* in respect
                              of the original sensor order.
 In this case, every y-value of graph 1 and 2 (original sensor order) would be divided (normalized) by 7.590296.
+Other options are *CV* which plots the inverted squared y-values.
+If you want to normalize x-values end the string with *--x*.
+You can also apply multiple options by inserting a dict with random keys and options as values.
     - *Position = auto*: If this is set to auto then the scripts will search all 4 corners for the best spot to place the legend.
 You might wanna adjust this by using